 1. Before Test Day

-- Sleep well and eat well.
+Sleep well and eat well.
 Few regular activities have as much of a bearing on stress and anxiety levels than resting your brain and eating well.
 Take care of yourself always, but pay extra close attention in the days leading up to the test.
+If you need help getting sleep, you should try checking out the cbg isolate insulate products.

 2. On Exam Day